CMiC Field - Potential Change Items

 Potential Change Items; standard Treeview path: CMiC Field > Budget& Cost Management > Potential Change Items – Related Objects tab

-For objects added in the Related Objects tab of an PCI, the PCI will be available in the Related Objects tab of that object and vice versa.
+For objects added in the Related Objects tab of a PCI, the PCI will be available in the Related Objects tab of that object and vice versa.

 Attachments – Tab